-0 5.1 Equalization correction
+5.1 Equalization correction

 Because the offset-corrected BB digital counts of the sound rows exhibit time variations similar to $R{BB}(c)$ (cf Sect.
 4.1), the equalization correction is defined by using the behavior of sound rows as a reference.
-For each flawed row (i=32 to 59), the difference $X{BB}(i)$ -offset{BB} is required to have the same time variation as the mean $X{BB}(i)$ -offset{BB} of the reference rows.
+For each flawed row (i=32 to 59), the difference $X{BB}(i)$ -offsetBB is required to have the same time variation as the mean $X{BB}(i)$ -offsetBB of the reference rows.
 The chosen references are rows 0 to 20, because among the sound rows, those are the ones that exhibit the closest behavior.
-Rows 21 to 31 and 60 to 63 still qualify as sound rows because their time variations of $X{BB}(i)$ -offset{BB} always differ by less than 1.5 % from the reference rows, which was deemed not significant.
+Rows 21 to 31 and 60 to 63 still qualify as sound rows because their time variations of $X{BB}(i)$ -offsetBB always differ by less than 1.5 % from the reference rows.
 The same procedure is applied independently to each of the three channels.
-The two success criteria are attenuation of the striping effect (Figs. 3 and 6) and closer agreement between the IIR-MODIS BTDs of the sound and flawed rows (Fig. 7).
-Initial attempts to apply the correction between cycles #36 and #85 showed an over-correction that led to a striping effect as in Version 1, but with anomalous BTDs of opposite sign of about ± 0.2 K. The best compromise for a satisfactory correction of all three IIR channels was obtained by starting the correction at cycle #46.
-The mean values of ± 0.2 K. The mean values of ± 0.2 K. The only differences between Fig. 8 and Fig. 5, which was before correction, are for the flawed rows between cycles #46 and #85.
-The mean values of ± 0.2 K. The flawed rows before correction are added to Fig. 8 using green dashed lines for visual comparison.
-After equalization correction, ± 0.2 K. The flawed rows are decreased, which increases their radiances (see Eq.
+The two success criteria are attenuation of the striping effect (Figs. 1 and 5) and closer agreement between the IIR-MODIS BTDs of the sound and flawed rows (Fig. 6).
+Initial attempts to apply the correction between cycles #36 and #85 showed an over-correction.
+The best compromise for a satisfactory correction of all three IIR channels was obtained by starting the correction at cycle #46.
+The mean values of $X{BB}(i)$ -offsetBB and of the resulting gains $G_1(i,c)$ obtained after equalization correction during June 2012 are shown in Fig. 7.
+The only differences between Fig. 7 and Fig. 4, which was before correction, are for the flawed rows between cycles #46 and #85.
+The mean values of $X{BB}(i)$ -offsetBB of the flawed rows before correction are added to Fig. 7 using green dashed lines for visual comparison.
+After equalization correction, $X{BB}(i)$ -offsetBB and the gain of the flawed rows are decreased, which increases their radiances (see Eq.
 (1)) and therefore their brightness temperatures.